rmsk2/moreorless/readme.md

 copy blocks of code or text which only consist of **of full lines** you can use `Foenix+m`, `Foenix+c`, `Foenix+x` and `Foenix+v` for that purpose.
 - The maximum line length is 224 characters.
 Any file with lines longer than that will not be loaded.
 All characters which appear in columns 81 or higher are clipped, i.e. there is no horizontal scrolling.
+If `moreorless` encounters a line which is longer than 80 characters, a star is printed after the value specifiying the current column.
 Additonally `moreorless` does not allow to add characters to lines which are already longer than 80 characters but they can be split via `return` and they can shortened by pressing the `delete` key.
 A file that was only edited with `moreorless` will therefore never have lines with more than 80 characters.
 - Due to the data structure selected (see below) there is quite a bit of memory management overhead, i.e. in essence wasted memory. `Moreorless` uses roughly twice as much memory as would be needed to only store the file contents in RAM.
 On the other hand the files `const.txt` (47 KB) and `macbeth.txt` (125 KB) contained